 Add NPR to your Default News Services

 With Google Home's default news services, you can get personalized updates from your favorite news, weather, sports, and entertainment sources just by saying "Ok Google, tell me the news" or "Ok Google, catch me up."
-To add NPR Hourly News Summary or Up First, NPR's 10-minute morning news podcast, to your default news service, simply:
+To add NPR News Now or Up First, NPR's 10-minute morning news podcast, to your default news service, simply:

 Open your Google Home app.

 In the top left corner of the home screen, tap the Menu.

 Tap More Settings > News.
 You should see a list of your current news sources.